Looking for a natural wasp killer that won’t hurt you in the process? I’ve got your solution!

 - And wear long pants and sleeves, just in case…especially if you have low water pressure.

 The soapy water works, by the way, because insects of all kinds wear their skeletons on the outside.
 The cohesive property of water generally prevents the water from entering their exoskeleton, but soap breaks the surface tension of water.
 Soapy water ultimately drowns bees, wasps, hornets (and ants, if you’re battling them in the house) and for that reason is a very effective natural wasp killer.
+Although I must say that this 3-minute DIY non-toxic solution for getting little ants out of the kitchen is so easy, you won’t believe it.

 Should You Kill Honeybees?